XDead27/ConsoleSnake/README.md

 1. Download the binary from the [releases page](https://github.com/XDead27/ConsoleSnake/releases).

-2. Install the package using `packman`.
+2. Install the package using `pacman`.
 ```
 # pacman -U /path/to/binary
 ```